5 Ways to Drive Customer Engagement in the Telecom Industry

 Unlock New Monetization Opportunities

 Uncover an even deeper level of consumer insights with self-service BI running on top of your data warehousing and analytics platform.
 One of our clients, BICS, realized that a system capable to analyze over 2 billion records can help more than one business to succeed.
-So they have launched a that helps their clients receive a 360-view of their roaming traffic performance, gain more insights into usage, revenue, behavior patterns, and improve their CX and service quality.
+So they have launched a dedicated BI service that helps their clients receive a 360-view of their roaming traffic performance, gain more insights into usage, revenue, behavior patterns, and improve their CX and service quality.

 3. Launch a Voice of Customer Program

-Telecom consumers are hard to impress over the long term, especially as OTT players move into the telcos turf. state that user satisfaction with a provided line of services decreases universally at the one year mark and onward.
+Telecom consumers are hard to impress over the long term, especially as OTT players move into the telcos turf.
+Telecom industry benchmarks state that user satisfaction with a provided line of services decreases universally at the one year mark and onward.
 The same thing occurs with a customer’s likelihood to recommend their provider:

 - The average churn rate is 1.9% across the top four carriers in the US (AT&T, Verizon, T-Mobile, and Sprint).